callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 - onboard power
 - active beam remapping

-### Useful excerpts from the ADCP Integrator manual, last updated Oct 2017.
-Comments added in italics

-"In addition to the traditional serial port interface for real time data output there are several options for communication over Ethernet.
-The Ethernet communication is handled by a dedicated processor in the instrument.
-This network processor runs a Linux operating system, which makes it possible to connect to the instrument via telnet, raw connections and FTP." *I have not succeeded to make a raw telnet connection yet, it should be possible though.
-This would be useful as Nortek software is Windows only.*
+The ethernet comm port connetcs to a dedicated Linux processor.
+This can handle connections over telnet, raw connection and FTP.
+It should be possible to connect to the instrument this way, without using Nortek's dedicated software if needed.

-"The SETALTERNATE/GETALTERNATE command allows two different configurations to be run consecutively in time.
-The primary configuration (defined by SETPLAN, SETBURST, SETAVG, SETTMAVG, SETBT) is run for “PLAN” seconds, after which the unit powers down for a given period of time (“IDLE” seconds).
-The alternate configuration (defined by SETPLAN1, SETBURST1, SETAVG1, SETTMAVG1, SETBT1) is then run for “PLAN1” seconds and the unit powers down for “IDLE1” seconds.
-The configuration is then switched back to the primary and the process is repeated.
-The valid range for the various arguments should be verified using the GETALTERNATELIM command.
-Note that the filename in setplan and setplan1 must be the same" *SETALTERNATE is potentially useful but quite confusing.
-Once can run two completely different recording plans in alternating time segments.
-Caution recommended if using this functionality*
+Using **SETEALTERNATE** you can run two completely independent AD2CP setups in tandem.
+The primary configuration runs for **PLAN** seconds, the unit then powers down for **IDLE** seconds.
+The secondary configuration runs for **PLAN1** seconds followed by an idle period of **IDLE1** seconds.
+The process the repeats.
+All data are recorded to the same file to the filename **FN** in **SETPLAN** and **SETPLAN1** must be the same The valid range for the various arguments should be verified using the GETALTERNATELIM command. **SETALTERNATE** is potentially useful but quite confusing.
+One can run two completely different recording plans in alternating time segments.
+Caution is recommended if using this functionality, consult the Integrator's Guide for more detail.

 ## Controlling the AD2CP through the Seaglider

 This requires three things:

-1. Seaglider must be using the main.run variant that works with the Nortek AD2CP.
+1. Seaglider must be using a main.run variant that works with the Nortek AD2CP.
 I recommend EAGLCP, this is a version of firmware 66.12 Eagleray.
 This firmware version solves some timing issues that Clownfish has with the AD2CP as well as an issue in Dorado where the AD2CP was turning the wrong beams on and off during ascent and descent.
-For further details contact Hydroid.
+For further details contact Hydroid support.
 2. The file ncp.cnf must be loaded to the glider memory card and stripped.
 This contains low level commands for the glider-AD2CP interface
-3. The file NCP_GO must be present on the basestation and the settings stipulated in it MUST be valid for the AD2CP, i.e. the AD2CP does not return an error when you try to do a bench test with these settings.
+3. The file NCP_GO must be present on the basestation and the settings stipulated in it must be valid for the AD2CP, i.e. the AD2CP does not return an error when you try to do a bench test with these settings.
 This file can be updated during a deployment to change the AD2CP settings.

 Note: the NCP_GO file supplied by Elizabeth Creed in September 2018 is rejected by the glider with settmavg,cn="ENU" the coordinates must be "BEAM".
-This only affects the snippet files anyway.
+This only affects the coordinate system of velocity data in the telemetry snippet files.

 To toggle the return of snippet files (approx 8Kb  per dive), use the command $CP\_XMITPROFILE in the cmdfile on the glider base staion. $CP\_XMITPROFILE,1 to turn on snippet files or $CP\_XMITPROFILE,0 to turn off.

 ### Telemetry/snippet files

 If telemetry is enabled, the glider will send back snippet files over Iridium.
-Once all the parts are collected two files will be generated for each dive cpNNNNau.r for the dive and cpNNNNbu.r for the climb, where NNNN is the four digit dive number.
-This data are then combined in pcp637NNNNa.dat
+Once all the parts are uploaded to the basestation, two files will be generated for each dive cpNNNNau.r for the dive and cpNNNNbu.r for the climb, where NNNN is the four digit dive number.
+These data are then combined in pcp637NNNNa.dat

-The telemetry files are made up of repeating blocks of NMEA messages.
-The first row of each block specifies the number of beams, instrument serial number, number of beams in use, number of cells, blanking distance, cell size and coordinate system of snippet file data.
+The telemetry files are made up of repeating blocks of National Marine Electronics Association (NMEA) 0183 messages.
+The first row of each block specifies the instrument type (4=Signature), instrument serial number, number of beams in use, number of cells, blanking distance, cell size and coordinate system of snippet file data.

 `$PNORI1,4,100476,3,15,0.30,2.00,ENU*0F`